top of page

 She is the recipient of 2020 and 2008 National Endowment for the Arts Creative Writing Fellowship and a 2008 COLA Individual Artist Grant, as well as multiple Yaddo residencies, fellowships at Hawthornden Castle in Scotland, Chateau de Lavigny in Switzerland, and l’Ancienne Auberge in France, a Rotary Foundation Scholarship for International Study, a Brandeis National Women's Committee Award, a Thurber House Fiction Writer-in-Residence Fellowship, the Simon Blattner Fellowship from Northwestern University, and a California Arts Council Artists' Fellowship Award.
 Ison received her MFA in Fiction & Literature from Bennington College.
 She has taught creative writing at Washington University in St. Louis, Northwestern University, Ohio State University, Goddard College, Antioch University Los Angeles, and UC Riverside Palm Desert's MFA in Creative Writing program.
 She is currently Professor of Fiction at Arizona State University.

-Tara will be joined in coversation by Jonathan Kirsch, an author, book reviewer and publishing attorney based in Los Angeles.
-He is the author of 13 books, a longtime book reviewer for the Los Angeles Times and the Washington Post, and a speaker on topics of interest to authors, publishers and readers at universities, libraries, book festivals, churches and synagogues, and other venue throughout the United States.
+Tara will be joined in conversation by Jonathan Kirsch, an author, book reviewer and publishing attorney based in Los Angeles.
+He is the author of 13 books, a longtime book reviewer for the Los Angeles Times and the Washington Post, and a speaker on topics of interest to authors, publishers and readers at universities, libraries, book festivals, churches and synagogues, and other venues throughout the United States.

 This program is part of a month-long bookfair at Barnes & Noble The Grove.
 A percentage of sales from this program benefit the Museum.